What Are The Odds? FanDuel Says It Won't Honor Huge Payouts After Error

 The statement FanDuel sent NPR says the company's house rules and industry practice "specifically address such obvious pricing errors."

 The company says a "small number" of bets were placed at the incorrect odds.
-In addition to Prince, two other men told News12 they'd seized the moment, placing a bet using FanDuel's app only to see their $56,000 payout replaced with $12.
+In addition to Prince, two other men told News12 they had seized the moment, placing a bet using FanDuel's app only to see their $56,000 payout replaced with $12.

 David Purdum of ESPN reported that the bookmaker's house rules say, "where a blatant or palpable error is made in offers made, prices offered or bets accepted ... bets may be settled at the correct price at the time at which the bet was placed, as determined by FanDuel Sportsbook."

-News12 reported that Prince plans on getting an attorney and contacting the New Jersey Division of Gaming.
+News12 reported that Prince plans on getting an attorney and contacting the New Jersey Division of Gaming Enforcement.

 "The other guy said, 'You should take what we give you because we don't have to give you [anything] at all.'
-I said, 'Wow, for real?'"
-Prince told the television station.
+I said, 'Wow, for real?' " Prince told the television station.

-The director of the New Jersey Division of Gaming, David Rebuck, told The Associated Press the agency is investigating the matter.
+The director of the New Jersey Division of Gaming Enforcement, David Rebuck, told The Associated Press the agency is investigating the matter.

 The consequences of this investigation could be significant, as the sports betting industry in New Jersey is still in its infancy.

 ESPN commentator Scott Van Pelt doesn't think Prince's odds are very good of winning a lawsuit.
-Van Pelt said on ESPN's Sportscenter that he "would never — never — root for the house, because, who does that?
+Van Pelt said on ESPN's SportsCenter that he "would never — never — root for the house, because, who does that?
 But, in this case, you've got to be kidding, man."

 The commentator said that on Twitter, most people seem to be siding with Prince over FanDuel.
-After all, they asked, if he lost, would the company refund his money?
+After all, they asked, if he had lost, would the company refund his money?

 One question for you guys.
 I’m in nj.
 I use the apps.
 If I go on FanDuel now and place a 100 dollar bet and lose then contact FanDuel and say oops.
 That was supposed to be a 10 dollar bet....what will I get in return ?
 Just saying !! #paythefolks #fanduel #betting— Tim Landrum Sr. (@iamodie) September 18, 2018